 Apply gel medium to painted bottles

 I coated all of the wine bottles with the 1gel using a chip brush, and allowed the gel to dry.
+But, you can use Mod Podge if you have a laser printer.

 Reverse image-print-trim edges